Ariarne Titmus: Career

 In 2019, Titmus was a member of the inaugural International Swimming League, representing the Cali Condors, who finished in third place in the final match in Las Vegas, Nevada, in December.
 Titmus won the 400-metre freestyle several times throughout the season, including the final.

 In 2021, Titmus won two gold medals for Australia at the 2020 Summer Olympics in Tokyo.
 Posting a time of 3:56.69 in the 400-metre freestyle final, she edged out world record holder Ledecky by less than a second.
-Posting a new Olympic Record of 1:53.50 in the 200-metre freestyle final, she trailed behind Hong Kong’s Siobhan Haughey for most of the race then came home strongly to push herself in front on the last lap.
+Posting a new Olympic Record of 1:53.50 in the 200-metre freestyle final, she trailed behind Hong Kong's Siobhán Haughey for most of the race then came home strongly to push herself in front on the last lap.
 Titmus earned a silver medal in the 800-metre freestyle final, this time finishing 1.26 seconds behind Katie Ledecky.
-Titmus was also part of the relay team that won bronze in the 4 x 200 metre women's freestyle relay, finishing behind China and the US.
+Titmus was also part of the relay team that won bronze in the 4 × 200 metre women's freestyle relay, finishing behind China and the US.

 At the 2022 Australian Swimming Championships in May, Titmus set a new world record in the long course 400-metre freestyle with a time of 3:56.40, breaking the former record of 3:56.46 set by Katie Ledecky in 2016.
+She lost the record to Summer McIntosh in 2023, before regaining it at the 2023 World Aquatics Championships with a time of 3:55.38.

+At the 2024 Australian Swimming Trials in June, Titmus set a new world record in the long course 200-metre freestyle with a time of 1:52.23, breaking the former record of 1:52.85 set by Mollie O'Callaghan in 2023.

+At the Paris 2024 Olympics, Titmus won Gold in the Women's 400 metres freestyle, finishing ahead of Canadian Summer McIntosh and American Katie Ledecky.
+On 16 October 2025, Titmus announced her retirement from swimming at the age of 25.